teracow/googliser/README.md

 ### googliser.sh
 ---
 This is a BASH script to perform fast bulk image downloads sourced from Google Images based upon a user-specified search phrase.
-In short - it's a web-page scraper that feeds a list of image URLs to **wget** one-by-one but downloads 8 images concurrently.
+In short - it's a web-page scraper that feeds a list of image URLs to **wget** to download images concurrently.

 (This is an expansion upon a solution provided by ShellFish [here](https://stackoverflow.com/questions/27909521/download-images-from-google-with-command-line) and has been updated to handle Google page-code that was changed in April 2016.)

 This script will replace **bulk-google-image-downloader.sh**

 A sub-directory is created below the current directory with the name of the user-specified search-phrase.
 All image links from this search are saved to a file.
 The script then iterates through this file and downloads the first [n]umber (user-specified) of available images into this sub-directory.
 Up to 400 images can be downloaded.
 If an image is unavailable, the script skips it and continues until it has downloaded the requested amount or its failure-limit is reached (optionally specified).
-A single gallery image is then built using ImageMagick's **montage**.
+A single thumbnail gallery image is then built using ImageMagick's **montage**.

+Thumbnail gallery building is now optional as not everyone will want to do this.
 As a guide, I built from 380 images (totalling 70MB) and created a single gallery image file that is 191MB with dimensions of 8,004 x 7,676 (61.4MP).
-This took **montage** 10 minutes to render on my old Atom D510 CPU :) So, I've included an option to disable the gallery build.
+This took **montage** 10 minutes to render on my old Atom D510 CPU :)

 Any links for **YouTube** and **Vimeo** are removed.

 **Note:** this script will need to be updated from time-to-time as Google periodically change their search results page-code.
-The last functional check of this script by me was on 2016-06-07.
+The last functional check of this script by me was on 2016-06-08.

 The latest copy of this script can be found [here](https://github.com/teracow/googliser).